minemeraj/arriving/Driving/README.txt

 	...
 	</spline>

-	Each spline si determined by its (sp)nodes:
+	Each spline is determined by its (sp)nodes:

 	<spline>
-	v=TN x y z
+	v=TN x y z b
-    v=TN x y z
+    v=TN x y z b
     ...
 	</spline>

-	where N is a 0,1,2... spline index, and x,y,z are the node coordinates.
+	where N is a 0,1,2... spline index, and x,y,z are the node coordinates, b is the banking angle, optional, default is 0

 	 Note that in the lib folder you will find groups of files of the type: